-Colleen Sahlas, an Illinois probate attorney since 2000, serves as General Editor and author and leads an impressive collection of attorneys detailing a practical approach to all aspects of independent administration of decedents’ estates in the Illinois probate process.
-This go-to guide covers everything involved in probate from the initial contact with a potential client through closing probate while discussing complications that may arise for the attorney both in the courts and in representing grief-stricken clients.
+Colleen Sahlas, an Illinois probate attorney since 2000, serves as General Editor and author and leads an impressive lineup of attorneys detailing a practical approach to all aspects of independent administration of decedents’ estates in the Illinois probate process.
+This go-to guide covers everything involved in probate, from the initial contact with a potential client through closing probate, while discussing complications that may arise for the attorney — both in the courts and in representing grief-stricken clients.

-With the help of this manual, new probate attorneys will hit the ground running, and experienced attorneys can streamline their probate practices.
-Attorneys new to probate will appreciate the definitions of all probate-related terminology and step-by-step directions while more seasoned attorneys will find helpful the time-saving checklists and practice tips.
+Probate attorneys will hit the ground running and streamline their practices with the advice in this manual.
+Attorneys new to probate will appreciate the definitions of probate-related terminology and step-by-step directions while more seasoned attorneys will find helpful the time-saving checklists and practice tips.
 An appendix with over 50 entries will also prove invaluable to attorneys by providing editable forms, including several examples of Affidavits of Heirship, a Small Estate Affidavit, a Petition for Attorneys’ Fees and Costs, and an Order to Reopen the Estate.
 Also included are wide-ranging charts; timelines, including comprehensive timelines for testate and intestate matters; and sample letters.

 General Editor: